 Volunteer at Cedar Creek and Belle Grove National Historical Park

 Do to such a wonderful response for our Volunteer needs, we no longer need Volunteers to commit to a weekly scheduled shift.
-We will still accept applications for Volunteers who are interested in being on call for our Visitor Services.
-On call Visitor Services Volunteers would be available to fill in for a volunteer who can not come in for their scheduled shift.

 Here is a description of a Visitor Services Volunteer: